James Johnston Navagh

 James Johnston Navagh (April 4, 1901 – October 2, 1965) was an American prelate of the Roman Catholic Church.
 He served as an auxiliary bishop of the Diocese of Raleigh in North Carolina (1952-1957), bishop of the Diocese of Ogdensburg in New York (1957–1963) and bishop of the Diocese of Paterson in New Jersey (1963–1965).

 Biography

 Early life

 James Navagh was born on April 4, 1901, in Buffalo, New York to George and Catherine Navagh.
 He earned a Bachelor of Arts degree from Canisius College in Buffalo and a Master of Arts from Niagara University in Lewiston, New York.

+Priesthood

-Navagh was ordained to the priesthood by Bishop William Turner for the Diocese of Buffalo on December 21, 1929.
-After his ordination, Navagh served as a curate at Holy Cross Church in Buffalo.
-In 1937, he was appointed pastor of Our Lady of Mount Carmel Parish in Brant, New Youk.
+Navagh was ordained to the priesthood at St. Joseph Cathedral in Buffalo by Bishop William Turner for the Diocese of Buffalo on December 21, 1929.
+After his ordination, the diocese assigned Navagh as a curate at Holy Cross Parish in Buffalo.
+In 1937, he was appointed pastor of Our Lady of Mount Carmel Parish in Brant, New York.
 Navagh was named the first director of the Missionary Apostolate of the diocese in 1939, and served as pastor of St. Joseph's Parish in Fredonia, New York, from 1940 to 1942.